hansaya/FastLiFePO4BatteryCharger/README.md

 * R13 and R14 can be used to set the output voltage.
 Use 1.8(1+R13/R14) to set the voltage.
 My schematic sets this at 10.8V (LifePo4 3S).
 * C11 can be used to set the safety timer.
 Checkout the datasheet for more information.
 * P-CH mosfet I picked are only designed for 20v so do not exceed 20v input voltage.
+* LED outputs are not required but handy to have.

 # Other considerations

 *	Install an external battery protection system between the battery and the charger.
 *	Even though charger can do 10A, inductor seems to get bit toasty at that level of current.
 I found 6A to be a happy medium.

+# TODO

+* Looks like I overlooked the charge enable pin configuration.
+With the current design, enable pin only enables the charging and output get connected to the input as soon as a valid input is present.
+I need to use the EN pin to trigger the bypass switch as well.